-Learnable is a project of Sitepoint.
-You can get access to all of the Sitepoint ebooks plus lots of video courses (over 4,000 videos) at Learnable.
+SitePoint Premium is a learning platform over on Sitepoint.
+You can get access to all of the Sitepoint ebooks plus lots of video courses (over 5,000 videos).
 They have courses and books on just about everything you could want or need to learn related to web design.
-You can buy courses and ebooks individually at Learnable, or you can purchase a membership and get access to all of it.
-Membership is available at either $29 per month or $180 per year.
+Membership is available at $99 per year.

 Learn Web Development

 Learn Web Development is a resource for those who want to run their own business.
 The course will teach you how to improve efficiency and increase your income.
 You’ll learn how to find clients and market your business, but it’s also intended for beginners with no experience in the industry.
-It’s a 16-week course that will cost $49.95 per month.
+It is priced at $197, a one-time fee.

 Lynda.com is a great source for online training videos.
-They currently offer more than 2,000 different courses on a variety of topics like design, development, photography, business, as well as software-specific courses.
-Pricing starts at $25 per month or $250 per year.
+They currently offer more than 4,500 different courses on a variety of topics like design, development, photography, business, as well as software-specific courses.
+Pricing starts at $19.99 per month after a free 10 day trial.

 Treehouse is a site that offers educational content on web design, programming, iOS development, Android development, and business.They offer foundational content that is appropriate for beginners, and they also offer more advanced tutorials and courses that get into greater detail.
 They have plans available at $25 per month and $49 per month.
 Both plans offer access to over 1000 videos of educational material.

 Tuts+ is a popular blog and premium content network from Envato.
-While most of the blog content at their sites like Psdtuts and Nettuts is free, they do offer members a wide variety of premium tutorials.
+While most of the blog content at their sites like Graphic Design & Illustration Tutorials and Code Tutorials are free, they do offer members a wide variety of premium tutorials.
 As a member you can get access to tutorials on web design and development, Photoshop tutorials, Illustrator tutorials, photography tutorials, and more.
-The cost of a membership is $19 per month or $180 per year.
+The cost of a membership is $15 per month after a free 10 day trial.

 Share Your Experience and Opinions